 We will continue to employ all resources at our disposal to help save the lives of Christians who are persecuted, in the most transparent, ethical, and sacrificial manner, reflecting Christ’s love for his Church.

-Juliana Taimoorazy is a leading international advocate, speaker and writer advancing awareness of persecution of Christians in the Middle East.
+Juliana Taimoorazy is a leading international advocate, 2021 Nobel Peace Prize nominate, speaker and writer advancing awareness of persecution of Christians in the Middle East.

 In 2007, Juliana founded the Iraqi Christian Relief Council to shine a light on the plight of Christians in her ancestral homeland and raise funds to deliver food, shelter and medicine to Iraq.
 Her own unique story as a refugee has made her a strong leader and an unshakable voice for Christians in the Middle East today.
 Taimoorazy has advised many U.S. based organizations and institutions on the issue of persecuted Christians in the Middle East, has been consulted on developing policy, has authored many articles and continues to speak globally to raise awareness on these important issues.